Neumi/open_echo/documentation/getting_started/TUSS4470_firmware.md

 - Binary data transfer to Python software

 > [!NOTE]
 > The firmware is designed to be easily modified.
-Users are encouraged to experiment with parameters to suit their application needs.
+Users are encouraged to experiment with parameters to suit their needs.

 ## Uploading the Firmware
 1. Open the Arduino IDE.
 2. Select your Arduino UNO board and the correct COM port.
 3. Set the configuration as described below.
-4. Load the firmware sketch [TUSS4470_arduino.ino](arduino/TUSS4470_arduino/TUSS4470_arduino.ino).
+4. Load the firmware sketch [TUSS4470_arduino.ino](https://github.com/neumi/open_echo/tree/main/TUSS4470_shield_002/arduino/TUSS4470_arduino/TUSS4470_arduino.ino).
 5. Upload the sketch to the Arduino UNO.

 ## ⚙️ Configuration Parameters
-Below are the key parameters used to control the ultrasonic transducer behavior, echo processing, filtering and outputs. `NUM_SAMPLES` must be kept in sync with the [Open Echo Interface](echo_interface.py).
+Below are the key parameters used to control the ultrasonic transducer behavior, echo processing, filtering and outputs. `NUM_SAMPLES` must be kept in sync with the [Open Echo Interface](documentation/getting_started/desktop_interface.md).
 Due to RAM limitations on the Arduino UNO R3, it can't exceed ~1800 samples.
 The Arduino UNO R4 can reach ~12000 samples.

 ### 📊 Settings